changliao1025/hexwatershed_tutorial/README.md

 HexWatershed: a mesh independent flow direction model for hydrologic models.

-Spatial discretization is the cornerstone of all spatially-distributed numerical simulations including watershed hydrology.
-Traditional square grid spatial discretization has several limitations:

-1. It cannot represent adjacency uniformly;

-2. It leads to the “island effect” and the diagonal travel path issue in D8 scheme;

-3. It cannot provide a spherical coverage without significant spatial distortion;

-4. It cannot be coupled with other unstructured mesh-based models such as the oceanic models.

-Therefore, we developed a watershed delineation model (HexWatershed) based on the hexagon mesh spatial discretization.

-We further improve HexWatershed to fully unstructured mesh-based to support variable-resolution meshes such as the `MPAS` mesh.

-For more details, please refer to the HexWatershed documentation (https://hexwatershed.readthedocs.io/).
+For full details of the model, please refer to our papers and the HexWatershed documentation (https://hexwatershed.readthedocs.io/).

 # Requirements

-You need internet connection and several tools to run the examples in the tutorial.
+You need internet connection to install the  through the Python Pip or Conda (recommended) system.

-To download the model and the tutorial repository, you need:

-- conda 4.10 and above (anaconda or miniconda)
+You can use the Visual Studio Code to run the Python examples.

-You need addition tools (e.g., QGIS) to visualize some of the model results.
+You QGIS to visualize some of the model results.

 # Step-by-step instruction

-1. Install the HexWatershed Python package
+1. Install the HexWatershed Python package through Conda

-   Create/activate a conda environment and install Python packages

 - `conda create --name hexwatershed python=3.8`